solid/pod-browser/shapes/README.md

 # Shapes

-This remainder of this document describes the overall contents of this directory, and attempts to explain some of the rationale for the modelling.
+The remainder of this document describes the overall contents of this directory, and attempts to explain some of the rationale for the modelling.

 This directory also includes a series of Turtle files demonstrating expected